Conditioning a Brownian loop-soup cluster on a portion of its boundary

 Other examples of explorations of CLEs for which this property holds are described in \cite{MR2979861} or in \cite{MR2979861, MR3057185} (where it is proved that Sheffield's branching tree construction/exploration from \cite {MR2494457} gives indeed rise to a conformally invariant collection of loops satisfying the CLE axioms). \medbreak

 One question that we are going to answer in the present paper goes as follows: {\em Suppose that a CLE has been constructed via a Brownian loop-soup as described above, and one discovers this CLE using a Markovian exploration that stops at some stopping time $T$.
-What can be said about the conditional distribution of the loop-soup?} Before describing the answer, we need to recall two further items.
+What can be said about the conditional distribution of the loop-soup?} Before giving an answer, we need to recall two further items.

 \medbreak

 {\bf The decomposition of Brownian loop-soup clusters.} Here we recall some of the main results in \cite{Qian-Werner} on the decomposition of loop-soup clusters.